- Common uses

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website ([WEB]) for more information if you do not have access to a take-back program.

 What should I do in case of OVERDOSE?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at [WEB].
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor, eye doctor, and the laboratory.
+Your doctor will order a lab test before you begin your treatment to see whether your cancer can be treated with encorafenib.
 Your doctor may order certain lab tests, including eye exams, to check your body's response to encorafenib.